 The name Bellegeter finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a person who was a bell-founder.
 It was originally derived for a person who was a maker of bells.

 Early Origins of the Bellegeter family

 The surname Bellegeter was first found in Oxfordshire, where they held a family seat from ancient times.

 Early History of the Bellegeter family

-Another 499 words (36 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellegeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellegeter research.
+Another 250 words (18 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellegeter History in all our PDF Extended History products and printed products wherever possible.

 Bellegeter Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bellegeter has been recorded under many different variations, including Billiter, Billeter, Belyotar, Bellegeter, Bellyetere and many more.

 Early Notables of the Bellegeter family (pre 1700)